Stock events for The Walt Disney Co. (DIS)

 Overview of The Walt Disney Co.’s business

-The Walt Disney Co. is a diversified international family entertainment and media enterprise.
-It operates across global film and episodic content production, sports-focused television and streaming, and theme park and resort management.
-Major products and services include direct-to-consumer streaming platforms (Disney+, Hulu, and ESPN+), theme parks, resorts, and cruise lines, film and episodic content production through studios like Pixar, Marvel, and Lucasfilm, media networks like ABC and ESPN, and consumer products licensed and sold globally.
+The Walt Disney Co. is a multinational mass media and entertainment conglomerate headquartered in Burbank, California, operating in the Communication Services and Consumer Discretionary sectors.
+Disney's core activities include global film and episodic content production, sports-focused television and streaming, and theme park and resort management.
+Its major products and services encompass direct-to-consumer streaming platforms, theme parks, resorts, cruise lines, film and episodic content production and distribution, television networks, and consumer products.

 DIS’s Geographic footprint